 When is the program offered?

-The fellowship is currently offered annually, September thru August.
+The fellowship is currently offered annually, September through August.

-Historically, up to four fellowship positions are available for the twelve-month program.
+Historically, up to four fellowship positions are available for the 12-month program.

 What APRN specialties are eligible to apply for the Fellowship?